We’ve rolled out one of our most requested features: top-down insights

 of voice interviews.
 Our AI interviewer asks empathic follow-up questions

-based on the respondent’s answer.
+based on the participant’s answer.
 This finally bridges the gap between

 scalability and intelligence.
 Conveo also makes research much more accessible.